Commercial: community center

 Hospitality: HOTEL and venue

-Electric Sky Hotel encapsulates all that is whimsical, imaginative, interactive and inspirational about the electronic music festival EDC, while concentrating on the continuous use of sacred geometry, color theory and light, and the use of hand-picked energy-altering gemstones throughout the space.
+Electric Sky Hotel encapsulates all that is whimsical, imaginative, interactive and inspirational about the electronic music festival EDC, while concentrating on the continuous use of sacred geometry, color theory, light, and the use of hand-picked energy-altering gemstones throughout the space.
 The Vesica Piscis is conceptually visible to the interactive user as the space is experienced.

 HOSPITALITY: wine bar